anushyae/AWS_Projects/Serverless-URL-shortener/README.md

 About:
 This project is a serverless URL shortener built using Python and deployed with AWS CDK.
 It is designed to be deployed using GitLab CI/CD pipelines.

+Use Cases:
+1. Users upload the Json file to S3 bucket containing a set of long Urls.
+The Lambda function access the json and convert it to short Url.

 Features:
 - Infrastructure as Code (IaC) with AWS CDK (to provision resources like Lambda, API Gateway, DynamoDB)
 - Serverless architecture using AWS Lambda